-The first edition of Deadline24 was organized in 2009 in Gliwice, Poland, and it was the only such an event in Poland.
+The first edition of Deadline24 was organized in 2009 in Gliwice, Poland, and it was the unique event of that kind in Poland.
 Back then, it was a small meeting for the fans of algorithmics.
 The idea was originated by Tomasz Łakota and Mateusz Brzeszcz – graduates of the Silesian University of Technology.